 As mentioned in my previous article on 7 Reasons Why Taking a Break from Social Media Can Be Good for You, excess use of social media can lead to sleep disturbances.
 The connection was established by a 2016 study but also by the Royal Society for Public Health.

-Researchers concluded that social media users sleep less and not as thick and restful as non-users.
+Researchers concluded that social media users are sleepless and not as thick and restful as non-users.

 You engage in discussions, browse photos, watch videos, or play video games, and you lose track of time.
 By the time you decide to stop, it is long past midnight or even early morning.
 The same activity prevents you from going to bed early and catching up on the lost sleep the following evening as well.

 6. Digital Distraction Makes Us Dumb and Twitchy

 It may seem an exaggeration, but it is the conclusion of an article in the Financial Times.
 As the author explains, the state of boredom, the activities that do not represent a challenge for our brain, and allow it to enter the “default” mode are the ones that spark our creativity and allow us to come up with ideas and solutions.

 By preventing boredom and keeping us hooked, digital distractions avoid the “default” mode and inhibit our creativity.
 In the long run, we become unable to reach our full potential, unable to solve otherwise simple problems, unable to switch off.